 Change In First-Timer And Second-Timer Privileges

-From August 2023, First-Timer (Parents & Married Couples) will receive an additional ballot chance for their BTO/ SBF flat applications, bringing their total ballot chances to three.
+From August 2023, First-Timers (Parents & Married Couples) will receive an additional ballot chance for their BTO/ SBF flat applications, bringing their total ballot chances to three.
 This will be one more than other first-timer applicants and two more than non-first-timer applicants.

 They will also continue to receive an additional ballot chance in subsequent applications for a BTO flat in non-mature estates if they are unsuccessful in two or more attempts for a non-mature estate BTO flat.